Data Sources and Methods for the National Greenhouse Gas Emissions Indicators

 Annex 7 of the National Inventory Report (NIR) presents the uncertainty assessment for Canada’s greenhouse gas (GHG) emissions.
 Further details on uncertainty related to specific sectors can be found in the uncertainty sections of chapters 3 through 8 of the NIR.

 The application of quality assurance and quality control (QA/QC) procedures is an essential requirement of the GHG inventory development and submission process.
-QA/QC procedures ensure and improve transparency, consistency, comparability, completeness and confidence in the national emissions for the purpose of meeting Canada’s reporting commitments under the UNFCCC.
+QA/QC procedures ensure and improve transparency, consistency, comparability, completeness and confidence in the national emissions for the purpose of meeting Canada’s reporting commitments under the United Nations Framework Convention on Climate Change (UNFCCC).
 Annex 6 of the NIR provides a complete description of the QA/QC procedures.

 - Date Modified: